 After seeing the last stalactite in broad daylight, came total darkness.
 We were engulfed by complete silence as we entered the chamber of the cave.
 The tour guide at the back was the one who spotted the different rock formations with bizarre shapes and told us its names.

-When we reached the end point, we hopped out from the boat and crossed the surging river.
+When we reached the endpoint, we hopped out of the boat and crossed the surging river.
 The boat was anchored on the side of the cave so it will not be washed away.
 I was amazed when I saw that end portion of the cave.
 It was serene and so beautiful.
 The water was so clean and clear.
-Aside from dipping our bodies into the water, Lhen, Mayee and I enjoyed floating to the swift gentle flow of the river.
+Aside from dipping our bodies into the water, Lhen, Mayee, and I enjoyed floating to the swift gentle flow of the river.
 Amazing feeling!

 We were not offered a spelunking activity so I presumed it was not included in this activity.
 We have to get back now because another group will be using the boat.
 I hid my cellphone in my bag and I just couldn’t bother myself to take pictures anymore.
 I focused and watched attentively all those astonishing rock formations as our tour guide lighted it once again.